iniquitybbs/iniquity/README.md

 # Iniquity
 This is the re-imagining of the iconic Iniquity Bulletin Board Software.
-It has been written from scratch in Ruby, and radically re-invented as a modular BBS system.
-It is highly experimental, and not very functional (yet).
+It is written in Ruby, and has been radically re-invented as a modular system.
 At present, Iniquity can be installed onto a computer system via RubyGems, uses a simple .ini configuration format, and provides telnet and restful interfaces.
 A new or experienced Sysop can create an Iniquity BBS easily using the provided utilities.

 <p align="left">
     <img src="http://disengage.ca/wp-content/uploads/2011/07/Iniquity_BBS_WFC1.jpg" height="300">